Poison (Beyoncé song): Background

 "Poison" was written by Johntá Austin, Mikkel S. Eriksen and Tor Erik Hermansen of the production team Stargate and Beyoncé for her third studio album I Am… Sasha Fierce (2008).
 It was produced by Stargate and Beyoncé while the audio mixing was done by Carlos Otanedel and Damien Lewis at Soapbox Studios in Atlanta.
 The instrumentation of the song was provided by Stargate at the Roc the Mic studio in New York and the recording was done by Mikkel S. Eriksen.
 Jim Caruana also worked on the recording of the song.

 Prior to the official premiere of the song on I Am...
 Sasha Fierce, "Poison" was included on a mixtape by DJ Haze which was called Big R&B Ego.
 This version was leaked on the Internet in August 2009.
 "Poison" was not included on the track-listing of the standard version of I Am...
 Sasha Fierce; it was included on a re-issue of the deluxe edition of the album instead, which was released on November 23, 2009.
 An extended play (EP) titled I Am...Sasha Fierce – The Bonus Tracks was also released on the same date in several countries featuring new songs including "Poison", "Why Don't You Love Me" and a remix of "Video Phone" featuring Lady Gaga.
 "Poison" later became an A-side to the European single release of "Broken-Hearted Girl" and an EP release of "Video Phone" both in 2009.

 Composition and critical reception

-According to the sheet music published by EMI Music Publishing on the website Musicnotes.com, "Poison" is a slow-tempo song with hundred beats per minute.
+"Poison" is a slow-tempo song with hundred beats per minute.
 It was composed using common time in the key of G major.
 Beyoncé's vocals range from the low note of G_{3} to the high note of D_{5}.
 In the song, Beyoncé sings about a relationship that she knows is not good for her, but still one that she cannot give up.
 "Poison" is complete with stuttering beats coupled with the singer's "liquidy" voice as stated by Sonya Eskridge of Sister 2 Sister magazine.